-The district's participation in the Thurston County investment pool is voluntary and the pool is not rated by a nationally recognized statistical rating organization (NRSRO).
+The district's participation in the Thurston County Investment Pool is voluntary and the pool is not rated by a nationally recognized statistical rating organization (NRSRO).
 The fair value of the district's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
-The pool maintains a duration maturity of 1.9 years.
+The pool maintains a duration of 1.9 years, as of August 31, 2017.